-- the relations between parties to insurance contracts and insurance operations, and in particular compliance with legal provisions governing insurance contracts - reinsurance and reinsurance securitisation operations, and, - relations between policyholders and insurance intermediaries; - f) to ensure that natural or legal persons known to have, either directly or indirectly, ties other than strictly professional with organised crime do not take either direct or indirect control of persons under its supervision, whether as beneficial owners, by acquiring a significant or controlling interest, by holding a management function or otherwise.
-As part of this role is an assessment of whether executives are fit and proper, which includes an assessment of their expertise and integrity.
-To this end, the CAA may request the opinion of the state prosecutor at the Luxembourg law courts and the Grand Ducal police; - "g) to receive and examine any claim from a natural person acting for purposes outside of his trade, industrial, craft or liberal activity and concerning insurance contract concluded or negotiated by any natural or legal person under its supervision; " - h) to monitor requests, and participate in negotiations, pertaining to insurance and reinsurance issues at European Union and international levels; - i) to present to the Government any suggestion likely to improve the legislative and regulatory environment relative to the business of insurance and reinsurance in the Grand Duchy of Luxembourg; - j) to examine any other question relating to insurance and reinsurance which the Minister may submit to it; - " k) to carry out the missions entrusted to it by the Law of 15 March 2016 on OTC derivatives, central counterparties and trade repositories and amending various laws relating to financial services, by the Law of 17 April 2018 on key information documents relating to packaged retail and insurance-based investment products and by the Law of 17 April 2018 on benchmark indices"; - " I) to receive and examine claims other than those referred to in point g) lodged against insurance and reinsurance distributors by their customers and by other interested parties, in particular consumer associations. " - (2) The CAA is the national supervisory authority of insurance and reinsurance undertakings within the meaning of point 10 of Article 13 of Directive 2009/138/EC", " the competent authority provided for in "Article 12 of Directive (UE) 2016/97" "and the competent authority provided for in Article 47, paragraph 1, of Directive (EU) 2016/2341 for the pension funds covered by this Law". - (3) The CAA is charged with promoting transparency, simplicity and equity on insurance products and services markets.
-Furthermore, the CAA is the competent authority, as provided for by Regulation (EC) No 2006/2004 of the European Parliament and the Council of 27 October 2004 on cooperation between national authorities responsible for the enforcement of consumer protection laws ("Regulation on cooperation in matters of consumer protection"), to ensure compliance with consumer protection legislation by those persons subject to its supervision.
+- expertise and integrity.
+To this end, the CAA may request the opinion of the state prosecutor at the Luxembourg law courts and the Grand Ducal police; - "g) to receive and examine any claim from a natural person acting for purposes outside of his trade, industrial, craft or liberal activity and concerning insurance contract concluded or negotiated by any natural or legal person under its supervision; "20" - h) to monitor requests, and participate in negotiations, pertaining to insurance and reinsurance issues at European Union and international levels; - i) to present to the Government any suggestion likely to improve the legislative and regulatory environment relative to the business of insurance and reinsurance in the Grand Duchy of Luxembourg; - to examine any other question relating to insurance and reinsurance which the Minister may submit to it; - "k) to carry out the missions entrusted to it by the Law of 15 March 2016 on OTC derivatives, central counterparties and trade repositories and amending various laws relating to financial services, by the Law of 17 April 2018 on key information documents relating to packaged retail and insurance-based investment products and by the Law of 17 April 2018 on benchmark indices";21 - "I) to receive and examine claims other than those referred to in point g) lodged against insurance and reinsurance distributors by their customers and by other interested parties, in particular consumer associations"22; - "m) to carry out the missions entrusted to it by the Law of 30 March 2022 on inactive accounts, inactive safe-deposit boxes and unclaimed insurance contracts."23 - (2) The CAA is the national supervisory authority of insurance and reinsurance undertakings within the meaning of point 10 of Article 13 of Directive 2009/138/EC","24 the competent authority provided for in "Article 12 of Directive (UE) 2016/97"25 "and the competent authority provided for in Article 47, paragraph 1, of Directive (EU) 2016/2341 for the pension funds covered by this law"26. - (3) The CAA is charged with promoting transparency, simplicity and equity on insurance products and services markets.
+Furthermore, the CAA is the competent authority, as provided for by "Regulation (UE) 2017/2394"27, to ensure compliance with consumer protection legislation by those persons subject to its supervision.